Personal cloud with Raspberry Pi and NextCloud on Docker

 raspberry PI nextcloud recommended apps

-You can choose to install them or simply to use the “Cancel” link to go on our installation and install them in a following moment.
+You can choose to install them or simply use the “Cancel” link to go on our installation and install them in a second moment.
 The next screen will show you the main features of NexCloud.
 You can scroll them with the side arrows:

 raspberry PI nextcloud features presentation